"So Sarek's all right," McCoy finished.

-The office was much like Sarek and Spock's offices in ShiKahr: a warm palette of terracotta colors, tapestries and art including a large oil painting on the wall across from the desk.
+The office was much like Sarek and Spock's offices in ShiKahr: a warm palette of terracotta colors, tapestries, and art including a large oil painting on the wall to the side of the desk.
 In it, Amanda sat in a chair, husband and son at her shoulders.
 It did a wonderful job of capturing Amanda's spark, Sarek's dignity, and the son who combined the two.
-The orange, gold, and black drape covering the chair back blended well with the room's colors; Amanda had given this to Sarek and he'd brought home when she had passed.
+The orange, gold, and black drape covering the chair back blended well with the room's colors; Amanda had given this to Sarek and he'd brought it home when she had passed.

 The office door was open and lytherette music floated in from another room.
 McCoy wondered if it was Spock or Sarek who played.

 Sulu asked, already knowing the answer, "Saavik's with you?"

 McCoy replied airily, "You mean the Lady of the House?
 Oh, she's here."

 "That apparently part of her and Spock being much more touchy-feely is her being the de facto woman of the family."